 This idea validates the sanity of the father, even if the reader by this point had started to doubt it.
 Granted, he dealt with his grief in a nontraditional way, but he was mentally stable enough to know that he must hide his idiosyncrasies from the public eye.
 Others would never have understood—they would have probably ridiculed—so his grieving habits had to remain hidden.

 The narrator, however, shows evidence in this stanza that they side with their father on the stance since the father’s “clear[ing] away her things” is spoken of in a way that makes it seem unnecessary.
 To the narrator, hiding evidence of the father’s grief was treating the scenario “as though his still raw love were such a crime.”
-The delivery of the wording indicates that such a belief was wrong since the line begins with “as if,” which hints an imagined, presumed state.
+The delivery of the wording indicates that such a belief was wrong since the line begins with “as if,” which hints at an imagined, presumed state.
 Had Harrison chosen to say “because,” this word choice would have been evidence that the narrator carried the belief that the father’s grieving tactics were wrong.

 It seems, then, that the son or daughter of this father was watching the grief and could see sense in the nonsensical approach.
 Perhaps, deeper, this understanding showed a shared comprehension of the grief, meaning that only the father and child truly grasped the pain of the mother’s passing.

-This third stanza nearly takes everything that has been expressed about the father and his grief and tosses it aside.
+The third stanza of ‘Long Distance II’ nearly takes everything that has been expressed about the father and his grief and tosses it aside.
 Even though the narrator knew about the father’s methods of dealing with his grief and even hinted that they did not believe those tactics “were such a crime,” the beginning line of this section could be an indication that the father was actively trying to hide his mourning techniques from the narrator.
 The father, per this stanza, “couldn’t risk… [the] disbelief” of the narrator treading on his delusions.
-On closer inspection, though, something very different can be uncovered in the beginning of this stanza.
+On closer inspection, though, something very different can be uncovered at the beginning of this stanza.
 Particularly, the notion can be inferred that the narrator told the father that he did not hold the same belief that she’d return, but the father refused to accept that “disbelief” because “[h]e couldn’t risk” it.

 The other detail that is almost contradicted within this stanza is the father’s sanity.
-Already, it was established that his cleaning up before company arrived showed that he was mentally present, but in this third stanza, he seemed devoured by his delusions that his wife hadn’t died.
+Already, it was established that his cleaning up before the company arrived showed that he was mentally present, but in this third stanza, he seemed devoured by his delusions that his wife hadn’t died.
 Rather, “she’d just popped out to get the tea” and “very soon he’d hear her key scrape in the rusted lock” from her return.

 Again, though, reconciliation between the stanzas’ ideas can be found in being told that the father “couldn’t risk” the “disbelief.”
 He knew these things were not true, and that is why he had to veer away from the “disbelief.”
 Knowing that the “disbelief” was valid would lead to ending his mourning practices because there would be no sense in them.